ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results-01v2021-06-08.md

 ## Terminology

 The following terms are imported from {{-rats-arch}}:
-Appraisal Policy for Attestation Results, Attester, Attesting Environment, Claims, Evidence, Relying Party, and Verifier.
+Appraisal Policy for Attestation Results, Attester, Attesting Environment, Claims, Evidence, Relying Party, Target Environment and Verifier.

 {{-rats-arch}} also describes topological patterns that illustrate the need for interoperable conceptual messages.
 The two patterns called "background-check model" and "passport model" are imported from the RATS architecture and used in this document as a reference to the architectural concepts: